Jzukas125/Obsidian-Notes/CyberSecruity/Bug Bounty/Hacker101.md

 	Need to understand what an application is doing and why it's doing it Attackers will always have an advantage over defenders

+Attacker Goals
+	When assessing an application, find every bit of functionality.
+Once you have a rough list of all the bits try to find an attacking goal.
+For example say you want credit card numbers from an e-commerce site; maybe I'd want to destroy or falsify data in a server monitoring application